The Muted Lesbian Voice

 When I think of witches, I seem to see all over England, all over Europe, women living and growing old, as common as blackberries and unregarded (p.234),

 and, as witch, she is able to transcend rigid social structures by denying convention to create her own revisionary world.
-One becomes a witch “to escape … to have a life of one’s own” (p.239) – that existence which lesbians are consistently deined.
+One becomes a witch “to escape … to have a life of one’s own” (p.239) – that existence which lesbians are consistently denied.
 At the Witches’ Sabbath anything may happen, including exquisite moments of happiness as Laura dances with Emily:

 They whirled faster and faster, fused together like two suns that whirl and blaze in a single destruction. … The contact made her tingle from head to foot.
 She shut her eyes and dived into obliviousness … (pp.192-3).